Brian Eno: 1970s

+Eno performing at the Rainbow Theatre in London in 1974.
+The performance was released as part of the live album June 1, 1974.

 Between 1974 and 1975, Eno began to write new material for a third solo studio album.
 Within this time, in January 1975, Eno was hit by a taxi cab while crossing the street and spent several weeks recuperating and room-ridden at home.
 During this time, one of Eno's closest friends and fellow artist Judy Nylon had brought him a record of 18th century harp music.
 After she had left, he put on the record and lay down.
 He then realised that he had set the amplifier to a very low volume, and one channel of the stereo was not working, but he lacked the energy to get up and correct it.
 Immediately following a full recovery, he began to experiment with several instruments and tools in Island Studios (now known as Basing Street Studios).
 Between July and August 1975, he had recorded what would become Another Green World.
 The album was released on 14 November 1975 but did not chart in either the United Kingdom or the United States.
 The album predominantly featured instrumental tracks, with notable fragments of minimalism and avant-garde tensing throughout the 40 minute record.
 Those that had featured vocals, such as "Everything Merges With The Night", "St. Elmo's Fire" and "Golden Hours" were met with praise.
 The track "Zawinul / Lava" is a homage and tribute to Austrian jazz fusion keyboardist and composer Joe Zawinul.
 The only song to have any single release was "I'll Come Running", which became the B-side to Eno's cover of "The Lion Sleeps Tonight (Wimoweh)".
 The album has been recognised by critics as a "universally acknowledged masterpiece" and "breathtakingly ahead of its time".
-The acclaimed music journalist Robert Christgau rated the album as an "A+", stating that it was "the aural equivalent of a park on the Moon; oneness with nature under conditions of artificial gravity".
+The music journalist Robert Christgau rated the album "A+", stating that it was "the aural equivalent of a park on the Moon; oneness with nature under conditions of artificial gravity".

+The album has been described as "a universally acknowledged masterpiece".